wp-plugins/tedtalks-embedder/readme.txt

 Helps you to embed TED Talks videos on your self hosted WordPress simply using same shortcode used for WordPress.com

-First time you see a TED Talk video embedded in your site, the plugin needs to grab the sharing HTML code for that video from TED.com
-After that first load, the embedding code is stored in one custom field, so no need to grab the code again from TED.com

-By the way, this plugin has been specially made for TEDxZaragoza 'The Future of Happiness', an independently organized TED event that will take place on November 5, 2011 in Zaragoza (Spain).
+By the way, this plugin was specially made for TEDxZaragoza 'The Future of Happiness', an independently organized TED event that was held on November 5, 2011 in Zaragoza (Spain).

+**This plugin is not affiliated in any way with TED Conferences, LLC**.

 == Usage ==

-After installation and activation of the plugin.

-- Locate the TED Talk that you want to embed in your WordPress site.
-- Press the Share button and copy the shortcode for WordPress.com (i.e. [ted id=1048] )
-- Paste the shorcode in your post or page and click on Preview button to check that is ok.

-You're done.

-Also, if the TED Talk has subtitles available, you can use the enable subtitles option to choose your lang and use that code (i.e. [ted id=1048 lang=spa] )
+Follow the same [instructions](http://en.support.wordpress.com/videos/ted-talks/) that you can read for WordPress.com

+Some shortcodes examples:

+* [ted id="210" lang="eng"]
+* [ted id="http://www.ted.com/talks/view/id/210" lang="eng"]
+* [ted id=210 lang=fr width=560 height=315]
+* [ted id="210"]

+If you want to set default width, height and language values for your TED Talks, go to Settings --> Media to set the values and omit values defined in the shortcode (last example).

+NOTE: **You can't use this plugin and Jetpack's shortcodes module at the same time**.
+But you can use this plugin and Jetpack if you deactivate first the Jetpack's shortcodes module.

 = Features =

 * Easy and simple usage
 * Uses same shortcode used for WordPress.com
-* You can choose to force your desired language for subtitles (if available for that TEDTalk)
+* You can set default values (in Settings -> Media) width, height, and language of TED Talks.
 * Supports multiple TED Talks in the same post
-* Stores embed HTML code in a custom field, so no need to grab the code again from TED.com

 = Requirements =

-* WordPress 2.9 or higher.
+* WordPress 3.8.1 or higher.
-* fopen or CURL must be available in your host and allowed to get pages from external sites.
+* You can't have Jetpack's shortcodes module activated.

 == Installation ==

 * Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the Plugin from Plugins page.

+== Screenshots ==

+1. TEDTalks Embedder settings in Settings --> Media settings page.

 == Changelog ==

+= 2.0 =

+* Adopted Jetpack 2.8 TED shortcode source.
+* Added settings for default width, height, and language values.

 = 1.1 =